 Our pharmacy network includes most chain retailers and independent pharmacies within the State of Maryland.
-Find a pharmacy in our network.
-(Registration is required for first-time users).

 The pharmacy formulary is a list of drugs that are covered for Priority Partners patients.
 This list of drugs is created by doctors, nurses, and pharmacists who review how well the drug works, safety information, and comparisons to similar drugs.
 The formulary is updated regularly to include new drugs and the latest available safety information.

 Effective Jan.
 1, 2020, Priority Partners will begin covering prescription drugs for HIV/AIDS.
 The covered medications for HIV/AIDS are listed in the Pharmacy Formulary.
 This document lists all of the medications covered by Priority Partners.
 If you take any medications for HIV/AIDS, please speak to your doctor.

 View information on a drug, including how to take the medication, possible side effects, and drug interactions.

 Non-Formulary Emergency Supply